 - the UE has sent a valid measurement report for the target cell and

-- One of the SSBs measured from the NR target cell being configured remains detectable according to the cell identification conditions specified in clause 9.3 of TS 38.133 [50],
+- One of the SSBs measured from the NR target cell being configured remains detectable according to the cell identification conditions specified in clause 9.3,

-- One of the SSBs measured from the target cell also remains detectable during the handover delay according to the cell identification conditions specified in clause 9.3 of TS 38.133 [50].
+- One of the SSBs measured from the target cell also remains detectable during the handover delay according to the cell identification conditions specified in clause 9.3.

 otherwise it is unknown.

-NOTE 1: The actual value of TIU shall depend upon the PRACH configuration used in the target cell.

 6.1.2 NR Handover to other RATs

 6.1.2.1 NR – E-UTRAN Handover